ArpitaDas26/Breast-Cancer-Classification-ML/README.md

 - Generate predictions using the saved model
 - Display classification results

-To run locally:
+To run the application locally:
+1. Install dependencies:
+   pip install -r requirements.txt
+2. Run the Streamlit app:
    streamlit run app.py

 Installation:
 Install dependencies using-
 pip install -r requirements.txt

 Conclusion:

-This project demonstrates the application of multiple machine learning classification models, performance comparison, model selection, and deployment using Streamlit.
+This study demonstrates the effectiveness of classical machine learning algorithms in medical classification tasks.
+The results indicate that Logistic Regression provides strong predictive performance for breast cancer diagnosis on this dataset.
+The deployment of the model using Streamlit further illustrates its practical usability in an interactive environment.
-The final model achieves high classification accuracy and demonstrates strong predictive capability for breast cancer diagnosis.